dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 #### Capture image frames from the video stream

-There are two ways to capture image frames with Dynamsoft Camera Enhancer
+There are two ways to capture image frames with Dynamsoft Camera Enhancer.

-1. Capture a single latest frame
+- Capture a single latest frame

   This is done with the method [fetchImage()](../api-reference/acquisition.md#fetchimage).
 The following is a code snippet that shows this